-Cowl collars were a boat-shaped with gathers draped around the neck and shoulders.
-They were a winter favorited in wool jersey or other soft medium height fabric.
+Cowl collars were boat-shaped with gathers draped around the neck and shoulders.
+They were a winter favorite in wool jersey and other soft medium-weight fabrics.

 Party blouses – Not all tops were for casual wear.
 Formal sheer chiffon, light silk or satin, and embroidered eyelet were just a few materials made into party blouses.
-The blouse style could be tailored or peasant with exaggerated necklines, collars and sleeves.
+The blouse style could be tailored or peasant with exaggerated necklines, collars, and sleeves.
 Paired with a black pencil skirt or velvet swing skirt, the blouse was ready for an elegant cocktail party.

 1950s Summer Tops

-The exception was the tie front, sleeveless top, that came out in summer.
-They were not worn tucked in, but they were always worn over high waist bottoms.
-A little bit of a mid drift was acceptable as long as it was a few inches over the belly button and below the ribs.
+The exception was the sleeveless tie front top that came out in summer.
+They were not worn tucked in, but they were always worn over high waisted bottoms.
+A little bit of a midriff was acceptable as long as it was a few inches over the belly button and below the ribs.
 Anything lower (or higher) was immoral.

 With a lack of air conditioning available, women had to dress to keep cool in summer.
 Sleeveless blouses with large armholes, halternecks, and deep scoop neck pullover tops were ideal summer tops.

 Halter blouses were another summer ‘50s top.
 These often came in loud floral prints or checks in bold colors.
 They could have two thick straps that tied or slid behind the neck with a zipper down the back.
 Some, like the one on the left, had very low backs.
-Modest in front, immodest in back was acceptable.
+“Modest in front, immodest in back” was acceptable.

 1950s Knit Tops

-New materials reduced the bulk of previous generations of sweaters as well as made them shrink proof.
-Thin knit tops could have a traditional tailored point or peter pan collars but were more often seen in high crew necks, roll necks, shawl collars and boat necks.
-Sometimes the V neck versions with point or shawl collars were called polo shirts.
+New materials reduced the bulk of previous generations of sweaters, as well as making them shrink proof.
+Thin knit tops could have a traditional tailored point or Peter Pan collars, but were more often seen in high crew necks, roll necks, shawl collars, and boat necks.
+Sometimes, the V-neck versions with point or shawl collars were called polo shirts.

-One popular trend was to wear a short chiffon scarf, rolled and tied, to the left around the neck.
+One popular trend was to wear a short chiffon scarf, rolled and tied to the left around the neck.
 These colorful neck scarves were almost always worn with a tight knit top.
 The pop of color was yet another way of accessorizing an outfit.